Study MBBS in China 2025-26: Fees, Admission & Medical Universities

 FMGE Requirements to Study MBBS in China for Indian Students

 FMGE refers to the Foreign Medical Graduates Examination.
-It is a licencing exam held in India for international medical graduates who want to practice medicine there.
+It is a licensing exam held in India for international medical graduates who want to practice medicine there.
 The NBE conducts a computer-based test twice a year, in June and December.

 Candidates who wish to appear in the FMGE entrance examination must fulfill the following requirements: